History of GVSU Transportation

 - August 2015 - Route changes for Routes 50 and 51.
 Route 50 realigned to proposed Laker Line routing, allowing for direct service (no transfers) from Allendale campus to Cook-DeVos Center for Health Sciences (CHS).
 Route 51 no longer GVSU-affiliated or serving CHS.
 New routing does not go directly to Central Station, although there are multiple opportunities along Route 50 to transfer.

-- February 2016 - Laker Line BRT approved for federal funding.
+- February 2016 - Laker Line BRT submitted for federal funding.
 Final design and engineering phase begins.

 - July 2017 - Enterprise CarShare program discontinued on GVSU campus.